-TCU supports more than 130 undergraduate areas of study, over 60 master’s level programs, and 24 doctoral fields of study.
-There are 8 main academic divisions:
+TCU supports undergraduate areas of study, master’s level programs, and doctoral fields of study in the following academic divisions:

 - AddRan College of Liberal Arts